scrapjs/object-iterate/README.md

      // reinit cache calling Object.keys, so now it's actually up-to-date

      o.forceKill(b) // will kill and call force

+		o.returnIterable() //return an iterable copy of the object, that works with for..of

 ```

 ## API